khalid0n/Website-Performance-Optimization/README.md

 # Website Performance Optimization portfolio project
 + This project is part of [udacity's front-end developer nanodegree](https://udacity.com/course/front-end-web-developer-nanodegree--nd001).
 + The project's aim is to optimize performance of an already given web application. where I made the needed tweaks and enhancments for the code to achieve a high page speed using [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
-+ Also making the web application run at 60 fps.
++ Also making the web application renders at 60 fps.

 #### How to:
 Download the project's directory & run `index.html` in your favorite browser.

 ##### Speed wise Optimizations:
 1- Optimized images.
-And resized _"pizzeria.jpg"_.
+And resized _"pizzeria.jpg"_.\
-2- Add media type _“print”_.
+2- Add media type _“print”_.\
-3- Deleted unnecessary comments.
+3- Deleted unnecessary comments.\
-4- inlined CSS.
+4- inlined CSS.\
-5- removed Google Fonts link.
+5- removed Google Fonts link.\
-6- make JS scripts that don't modify DOM & CSSOM async.
-7- Removed some unnecessary CSS rules.
+6- make JS scripts that don't modify DOM & CSSOM async.\ 7- Removed some unnecessary CSS rules.\
-8- Minified some files.
+8- Minified some files.\

 ### Results: